NORSE Diagnostic Checklist

 Congratulations to Eric Payne, MD, MPH and Charles Howe, PhD, both from Mayo Clinic (Rochester, MN) who were $100,000 NORSE Institute grant recipients to study NLRP3 inflammasome dysfunction as a cause for FIRES and NORSE.
 The NORSE Institute partnered with NORD (National Organization of Rare Disorders) who issued the 2018 request for proposals.

-A 2019 Request for Proposals for NORSE research has just been issued by NORD.
-This is for two NORSE Institute grants for either clinical or translational research of NORSE and FIRES for up to a combined total of $100,000 U.S. Download RFP.
+A MAY 2019 Request for Proposals for NORSE research was issued by NORD.
+This was for two NORSE Institute grants for either clinical or translational research of NORSE and FIRES for up to a combined total of $100,000 U.S. Download RFP.
+Submissions closed.

-A research roadmap for NORSE has been published in Neurology, April 2019.
+A research roadmap for NORSE was published in Neurology, April 2019.

 A Family Registry of NORSE patients accepting information from families, patients and physicians outside of the CCEMRC is near launch.
 Contact: Tenielle Gofton, MD and Nicolas Gaspard, MD, Ph.D via Contact page.
 Families can see further explanation in the Patients and Families section.